The Geodesic Diameter of Polygonal Domains: More Examples and Remarks

 Here, we present a polygonal domain in which the diameter is determined by two interior points and exactly five shortest paths between them.
-This proves the tightness of Case \textbf{(II)} in Theorem~\ref{theorem:charact}.
+This proves the tightness of Case \textbf{(I-I)} in Theorem~\ref{theorem:charact}.